Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Aaron Gordon included, square off versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, match up versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-Now let's dig into Gordon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+We're going to look at Gordon's prop bets, using stats and trends to help you make good selections.

 Aaron Gordon Prop Bets vs. the Suns